 Weld type is crucial because fatigue problems are most likely to occur on welds.
 Therefore, in the S-N curve fatigue analysis method it is necessary to establish a classification based on a weld type to assign a curve.
 The general curve of the stress level against endurance is shown below.

 The first challenge is determining which elements of your FEA model are welds.
-The SDC Verifier Weld finder tool solves this problem by introducing automatic one-click weld recognition.
+The SDC Verifier Weld finder tool (part of SDC Verifier FEA Recognition Tools) solves this problem by introducing automatic one-click weld recognition.
 It automatically finds all welds in the FEA model based on thickness change, material/property change, joint angle and user-defined rules or exceptions.

 Material type is often sourced from ANSYS Mechanical or can be easily set in SDC Verifier (there is an automatic reminder if some of the material properties are not set).